Shatrovskyi/Perth-House-Price-Prediction-Project/README.md

 # Perth-House-Price-Prediction-Project

-In this notebook, I am glad to show you how to understand data and apply it to the Machine Learning model.
+In this project, I am glad to show you how to understand data and apply it to the Machine Learning model.
 Also, I'll show how to visualize Latitude and Longitude on a map, how to deal with categorical data and deal with distributions in numerical data.
 Then, I'll demonstrate how to work and test 7 ML models at a time and choose the best one.
 I hope you enjoy it!
 Finally we can see the results and their accuracy is 84%.

 # Overview